WORKS IN PROGRESS

 The problem is that he looks guilty.

-Jenny Knutsson grew up in San Diego, went to college in the redwoods of Humboldt, survived Wisconsin winters, walked across Spain, fought for the wolves in Santa Fe, and attended Stanford Law in the Silicon Valley.
-She has since returned to the palm trees and sagebrush of her youth and works as an attorney for a high-tech communications company.
+Jenny Knutsson grew up in San Diego, went to college in the redwoods, walked the Camino de Santiago across Spain, spent a summer fighting for the wolves in Santa Fe, and attended Stanford Law School in the Silicon Valley.
+She has since returned to the palm trees and sagebrush of her youth and works as an in-house attorney for a high-tech communications company.

-Jenny loves long distance running, being silly with her two young sons, owns far too many jackets for one who lives in perpetual good weather, and throws theme dinner parties.
+She has two young sons who are growing up far too fast, is a proud T1D Mom, owns way too many jackets for one who lives in year-round warm weather, and loves throwing theme dinner parties.
 Married to a Swede, she has developed a taste for pickled herring, wears a pointy hat and bib while gobbling crayfish, and celebrates the holidays by belting out snaps songs.
 Skål!